ragunathjawahar/simple-section-adapter/README.md

 ----
   - **Can I use SimpleSectionAdapter with ArrayAdapter or CursorAdapter?**
     <br />Yes, you can use [SimpleSectionAdapter][simple-section-adapter] with any adapter that extends [BaseAdapter][base-adapter].

+  - **Should I sort my data in my data source source (Cursor, ArrayList or Array) logically in the order they have to be sectioned?**
+    <br />Yes, you have to sort your data, [SimpleSectionAdapter][simple-section-adapter] does not perform sorting.

   - **Are there any resource files that has to be included with my project?**
     <br />No, you don't have to include anything besides the [SimpleSectionAdapter][simple-section-adapter] and the [Sectionizer][sectionizer].